RoyalHaskoningDHV/sam/CONTRIBUTING.md

 Then, run the command: `sphinx-build -b html docs/source/ docs/build/`

 ## Definitions of done
 To ensure quality of code and documentation, we utilise standard definitions of done for SAM.
-You are kindly requested to comply with these when making a diff.
+You are kindly requested to comply with these when making a Pull Request.

 ### Code implementations

 * Functionality implemented in code
 * Code actually tested by using it at least once
+* Appropriate unit tests written
 * Code documented including example use
-* Appropriate unit tests written
+* Code style follows linter rules
+* Updated `CHANGELOG.md` and version number in `setup.cfg`
-* Code reviewed and landed
+* Code reviewed and approved

 If functionality supports a new step in the analyses: